Military medals and what they mean

 Air Force Combat Action Medal

 One of the newer military medals, the Air Force Combat Action Medal was first authorized in 2007.
-It is issued to members of the Air Force who risk their lives in direct combat during an engagement with the enemy in a hostile combat zone.
+It is issued to members of the Air Force who risk their lives in direct air or ground combat during an engagement with the enemy in a hostile combat zone.

 Prisoner of War Medal

-Although the Prisoner of War Medal was first authorized by President Ronald Reagan in 1985, it can be retroactively awarded to any servicemember taken prisoner after April 5, 1917, the day that America entered World War I. Prisoners must have acted honorably during their captivity to be considered for the medal, which can be presented posthumously to the next of kin.
+Although the Prisoner of War Medal was first authorized by President Ronald Reagan in 1985, it can be retroactively awarded to any service member taken prisoner after April 5, 1917 (the United States entered World War I on April 6).
+Prisoners must have acted honorably during their captivity to be considered for the medal, which can be presented posthumously to the next of kin.

 Joint Service Commendation Medal